dcooney/instant-images/README.txt

 Unfortunately, there are a number of reasons why Instant Images may not work in your current hosting/server environment.
 Please read through the [FAQ on our website](https://connekthq.com/plugins/instant-images/#faqs) to view some potential causes.

-= Can I update the filename or metadata prior to upload? = Yes, click the `cog` (options) icon in the bottom corner of the image to bring up an edit screen where you can modify the filename, title, alt and caption before the image is uploaded.
+= Can I update the filename or metadata prior to upload? = Yes, click the `options` (cog) icon in the bottom corner of the image to bring up an edit screen where you can modify the filename, title, alt and caption before the image is uploaded.

 = Are the images upload to the Media Library? =
 Yes, once clicked, the images are processed on the server then uploaded to the Media Library into the various sizes set in your theme.